top of page

 Dates and Prices

-The cost of this trip is £8,250 per person excl. flights.
+The cost of this trip is £7,450 per person excl. flights.
 This includes all meals, accommodation and wildlife-focussed activities.
 All drinks, apart from premium brands, are included.
-We regret that we must levy a single supplement of £250 for this trip.
-To secure a booking, a deposit payment of £3,300 plus any single supplement must be paid.
+There is no single supplement for this trip.
+To secure a booking, a deposit payment of £1,965 must be paid.

 Flights and Visas